 Ukuleles are experiencing a resurgence not seen since the 1950s, with movies like The Mighty Uke showing to packed houses, and musicians from Train to Amanda Palmer to Eddie Vedder reclaming the little 4-stringed wonder.
 I’ve been playing the uke since 2008, when I traded a skein of yarn for a purple Mahalo.
-It was this video that made me want to learn how to play the uke. [aside: yes, that's Bret of Flight of the Conchords, 2nd from the left.]
-I have been very fortunate to find a ukulele community that meets and plays together weekly, and thanks to these sessions, I’m getting better all the time.
+It was this video that made me want to learn how to play the uke. [aside: yes, that’s Bret of Flight of the Conchords, 2nd from the left.]
+I have been very fortunate to find a ukulele community that meets and plays together every week, and thanks to these sessions, I’m getting better all the time.

 But what is the point of this post?
 It’s to tell you that you can do it too.
 The ukulele is absolutely the friendliest, easiest instrument to learn on this planet.
 Easy to learn, hard to master, sure.
 But you can learn 3 or 4 chords, and be playing along with a group in less than an hour.
 And with a little practise, your repertoire of chords will grow, just like mine did.
 With the uke, I have found it’s about enjoying music, not about being a kickass performer.
 It’s about F.U.N.